rickyelder07/MangoVoiceScraper/README.md

 - The script uses your browser session for authenticated requests
 - Downloaded MP3s and CSV files contain call data - handle appropriately
 - The `.gitignore` file protects sensitive data files

+## Packaged Builds

+Executable distributions for macOS and Windows can be produced with PyInstaller.
+Follow the detailed steps in `docs/pyinstaller-builds.md` for dependency audit, build commands, signing guidance, and post-build verification.

 ## Troubleshooting